 Loss per share-Basic loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding for the period.
 Diluted loss per share is computed giving effect to all potentially dilutive common shares.
 Potentially dilutive common shares consist of incremental shares issuable upon the exercise of stock options and vesting of restricted shares and the conversion of outstanding convertible securities.
 In periods in which a net loss has been incurred, all potentially dilutive common shares are considered anti-dilutive and thus are excluded from the calculation.
-At March 31, 2014 and March 31, 2013, the Company had 22,066,054 and 24,389,401 common equivalent shares, respectively, which may be issued, primarily pursuant to convertible securities, that were not included in the computation of loss per share the three months ended March 31, 2014 and 2013 because the effect would have been anti-dilutive.
+For the six months ended June 30, 2014 and June 30, 2013, the Company had 20.5 million and 22.4 million common equivalent shares, respectively, which may be issued, primarily pursuant to convertible securities, which were not included in the computation of loss per share at June 30, 2014 and 2013 because the effect would have been anti-dilutive.
+For the three months ended June 30, 2014 such common equivalent shares amounted to 0.3 million.